denten-books/plain-text/2-device.md

 176].

-Modernist literary technique of the sort gestures towards the object, arresting the illusion of mimesis, revealing the artifice of the literary device.
-Yet, even for the formalists technique remains an intra-textual procedure.
+Modernist literary technique of the sort gestures towards the object, arresting the illusion of mimesis and revealing the artifice of the literary device.
+Yet, even for the formalists, technique remained an intra-textual procedure.
 The material affordances of the literary object are not seen as participating in the dynamics of meaning making.
 The book itself recedes from view.
-Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write :
+Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write:

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of